Do Roles in the Financial Sector Require DBS Checks?

-The credit check is used to ensure the candidate is who they say they are, and gain an understanding on the individuals' money management skills.
-By doing this check, the employer can gauge the level of risk an applicant may carry based off previous records of how they’ve managed their finances.
+The credit check is used to ensure the candidate is who they say they are, and gain an understanding of the individuals’ money management skills.
+By doing this check, the employer can gauge the level of risk an applicant may carry based on previous records of how they’ve managed their finances.

 What is a Standard DBS Check?

 A Standard DBS check contains a list of both spent and unspent convictions, final warnings, as well as reprimands contained on the PNC (Police National Computer).
 Only an organisation or employer can apply for a Standard DBS check for an individual.